Improved Surrounding Ocean Health

 Building Key Partnerships

-Indigenous Peoples have long understood and managed their natural resources in the context of island-to-sea connections.
-For example, Indigenous Hawaiians ensured sustainable natural resources and protection from storms, flooding, and high winds using ancient ahupua‘a (watershed) systems, integrating farming zones, forested areas, and fishponds.
-The Challenge prioritizes key local partnerships for an integrated, unified approach.
+For example, indigenous Hawaiians ensured sustainable natural resources and protection from storms, flooding, and high winds using ancient ahupua‘a (watershed) systems, integrating farming zones, forested areas, and fishponds.
+The Island-Ocean Connection Challenge prioritizes key local partnerships for an integrated, unified approach.
 The projects are tailored to each island's unique ecology and the needs of the local communities.

 E ho’omaluo: mai ke kuahiwi i ke awawa, mai ke kahakai i ke kai hohonu. (”Conserve: From the mountain peak to the valley so deep, from the seashore to the ocean depths.”)
 Photo by Andre Raine.